Hamedius/fpga-serial-mirror-detector/README.md

-# EPS LAB 09 – Serial Mirror Detector & Data Extractor (VHDL)
+# fpga Serial Mirror Detector & Data Extractor (VHDL)

 This project implements the **LAB09** assignment from the
 **Electronics Programmable Systems (EPS)** course at the University of Palermo.